JaredBorders/2X/README.md

 # [2X](https://jaredborders.github.io/2X/)
 2X is a decentralized application (dApp) that allows users to wager ether in a 1v1 winner-take-all gamble.
+Verified randomness provided via Chainlink VRF and professional security analysis provided via [Consensys MythX](https://mythx.io/about/).
+Currently only available on Kovan network.

 ## Motivation
 Create a lean, user-friendly application that lets users safely wager varying amounts of ether by relying on randomness provided via Chainlink VRF and the proven security Ethereum provides as a platform